DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 - Listen to the audio carefully and in small chunks to follow along and fix the errors easily
 	- It is possible that a word or phrase was not recognized by the transcription software and is therefore not in the transcript
 - Do not add in punctuation while editing in the side panel
-	- Add an remove punctuation once the transcript has been added to the document
+	- Add and remove punctuation once the transcript has been added to the document
 - Decide on whether to include pause-words such as "um" and "like" in the final transcript (see more [below](#what-to-include-in-a-transcription))
 - If another language is present, remember you have two options:
 	- Upload the audio file in another document with the second language selected